-Moore Injury Law: Where Clients Can Find Dedicated Personal Injury Lawyers in Arizona
+Moore Injury Law: Where Clients Can Find Dedicated Phoenix Personal Injury Lawyers

 If you’ve been the victim of an accident that was the result of negligence or some long-ignored defects, it is important that you speak to a lawyer about your claims without delay.
 Many such accident cases are bound by Arizona law’s statute of limitations, giving accident victims a small window of opportunity in which they may seek to hold others accountable for the accidents that injured them.

 WHAT PRACTICE AREAS DOES MOORE INJURY LAW REPRESENT?

 Though it is possible to proceed without legal representation for your personal injury claim, statistics show that those who retain legal counsel have a higher success rate of recovering compensation.
 Additionally, those who have a lawyer representing them also tend to recover more in settlement negotiations.